Nick Catone

 Nicholas Catone (born September 1, 1981) is a retired American mixed martial artist.
-Catone competed most recently in the Ultimate Fighting Championship in their Middleweight division.
+Catone competed from 2009 to 2015 in the Middleweight division of the Ultimate Fighting Championship.

 Mixed martial arts career

 Wrestling

 Catone began wrestling in middle school.
 Catone stayed with the sport all through his middle and high school years.
 While at Brick Memorial High School in Brick Township, New Jersey, Catone won numerous awards and titles in wrestling.
 He was a New Jersey State place winner, Three-time Division I national qualifier, 2x Division I conference champion and 100 Division I career wins.
 He was rewarded with a scholarship to wrestle for Rutgers University but did not like the lifestyle of a large college.
 After spending a year at Rutgers, Catone transferred to Rider University where he won Male Athlete of the Year in 2004.
 Catone graduated from Rider with a bachelor's degree in psychology.

 Early mixed martial arts career

 After college, Catone realized that he did not want to give up the sport of wrestling.
 So he found a mixed martial arts training facility in 2005 and started working very hard on his boxing and Brazilian jiu-jitsu skills to become a successful professional mixed martial artist.